react-native-datetimepicker/datetimepicker/README.md

 #### `timeZoneOffsetInSeconds` (`optional`, `Windows only`)

 Allows changing of the time zone of the date picker.
-By default it uses the device's time zone.
+By default, it uses the device's time zone.

 ```js
 // UTC+1